corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/cordap-template/reset-csde.md

     weight: 8000

 ---
-# Resetting the CSDE
+# Resetting the CorDapp Template

-The CSDE creates temporary files to store data required to generate and upload {{< tooltip >}}CPI{{< /tooltip >}} files and manage the Corda cluster.
+The CorDapp Template creates temporary files to store data required to generate and upload {{< tooltip >}}CPI{{< /tooltip >}} files and manage the Corda cluster.
-If these files are modified, deleted, or otherwise get out of sync with the actual state of the Corda cluster, the CSDE Gradle tasks may not function correctly.
+If these files are modified, deleted, or otherwise get out of sync with the actual state of the Corda cluster, the CorDapp Template Gradle tasks may not function correctly.
 For example:

-* A Corda cluster is started without using the `startCorda` task or by running `startCorda` from a different CSDE repository.
+* A Corda cluster is started without using the `startCorda` task or by running `startCorda` from a different CorDapp Template repository.
-* A CPI file is uploaded without using the CSDE Gradle task.
+* A CPI file is uploaded without using the CorDapp Template Gradle task.

-This section describes how to reset the CSDE to handle these situations or other occasions when the CSDE tasks are not working as expected.
+This section describes how to reset the CorDapp Template to handle these situations or other occasions when the CorDapp Template tasks are not working as expected.
 This process does the following:

 * Stops any processes related to the Corda cluster.
 * Removes the existing Corda cluster software (but not the {{< tooltip >}}Corda CLI{{< /tooltip >}}).
-* Deletes all of the temporary files that the CSDE creates and uses.
+* Deletes all of the temporary files that the CorDapp Template creates and uses.
 * Runs the Gradle `clean` task to remove any CPI build artifacts.

 The instructions in this section use the following terms: